AMWA-TV/bcp-003/best-practice-secure-comms.md

 - See comments above.

-Servers SHALL support installation of multiple certificates, and SHALL support both RSA and ECDSA certificates.
+Servers SHOULD support installation of multiple certificates, and SHOULD support both RSA and ECDSA certificates.

-- ECDSA certificates are suited to the hardware-limited cases discussed above.
+- ECDSA certificates are more suited to hardware-limited cases.

 Servers SHALL provide a secure mechanism to install and store the private key(s) and key chain for their certificates.